OlsonTyler0/mwccdc/README.md

 # Missouri State MWCCDC Github
 Files as resources for the MWCCDC Competition.
-Including scripts / configs for differnet areas Hack the planet fr
+Including scripts / configs for different areas